agbleze/Profile/README.md

 # Profile
-This website shows my portfolio.
+This repository contains code for my personal website.
 HTML, CSS and JavaScript were used.